IvanIvchenko/digital-original-backend/README.md

 2. Information related to the Artists associated with the Art Asset:
     - name
     - filename of photo (`filename_disk`)
-3. Details of 4 Art Assets from an Artist associated with the primary Art Asset:
+3. Details of 4 Art Assets from an Artist associated with the primary Art Asset (for block _'More from artist'_):
     - original name

 ## Requirements